Presented by:

 from SUSE

-I'm a Destinguished Engineer at SUSE and with the company now for more than 20 years.
-Additional I'm the Senior Architect for SUSE Linux Enterprise Server and MicroOS and leading the Future Technology Team.
-Previously, I was the primary Project Manager for the SLES for many years.
+I'm a Distinguished Engineer at SUSE and with the company now for more than 25 years.
+Additional I'm Senior Architect and leading the Future Technology Team.
+Previously, I was the primary Project Manager for the SLES for over a decade.
 I have a long history in open source projects.

 Nearly everybody has probably run into this situation: after applying updates or other changes to the system, it no longer comes up after a reboot.
 Especially with a rolling release, this can happen very fast.
 Most of the time, this means that the system needs to be recovered with the help of a rescue system or even a backup.
 Wouldn't it be much better if you only needed tell grub, boot the status before the changes were made?